oxylus-tech/oxylus/docs/source/guide/00-overview.rst

     - *On the frontend*: create a ``ModelPanel`` for each model;

 - Urls: urls are automatically discovered by Oxylus at initialization (app's ``urls`` module).

+Ah!
+Also, we're using Poetry to setup and run Oxylus projects.

+.. important:: *Be prepared to dig into multiple technologies, fullstack wide!*

+    In the following guide we assume you already know a minimum about Django and Vue technologies.
+Basic knowledge of Pinia/Pinia-ORM is strongly advised, as well as Vuetify components.

+    I know this might seems to be a lot, but indeed this is what is required to have a powerful dynamic web application.

 What does it means?